Manav Gupta: 1996–2002

 Gupta pioneered live performance art in India, as "Jugalbandis" where he translated the musician's performance live on stage from a blank to a finished canvas syncing his brush strokes to the performing artist's recital/instrument.
-He interpreted Shubha Mudgal's rendering of a song, on the girl child, where the painting was auctioned to raise funds for the NGO: Amitasha.
-He was commissioned by Times of India and Amity Foundation for two specially conceived works on leadership as awards to Kumar Mangalam Birla and K.V.
-Kamath In the same year the Leela Palace, Bangalore hosted his exhibition which was inaugurated by the former Law Minister of India, Ram Jethmalani, Shatrugan Sinha and former Chief Minister of Bangalore, Ram Krishan Hegde.
+One such collaboration with Shubha Mudgal resulted in a painting auctioned to raise funds for the NGO Amitasha.
+He was commissioned by The Times of India and the Amity Foundation to produce works on leadership presented as awards to Kumar Mangalam Birla and K.V.
+Kamath Gupta's 2002 exhibition at the Leela Palace, Bangalore, was inaugurated by Ram Jethmalani, Shatrughan Sinha and Ramakrishna Hegde.

 "Sparks", a book of Shiela Gujral's haiku poems and the artist's paintings, whose design was conceptualised by Gupta as a work of art, was published during the same time.

 His association with former President of India, Dr A.P.J.
 Abdul Kalam in 2002 began when he was invited to translate the poem "A National Prayer" on his canvas.
 On seeing the completed work, Kalam placed the painting at his office, all through his tenure, with a miniature model of the 'charkha' in front.
 The painting went on to become the cover of the book, "The Life Tree", published by Penguin.
 The book marks an extensive collaboration between Kalam and Gupta with a series of paintings that the artist created interpreting Kalam's poems.
 Gupta became the first artist in residence at the Rashtrapati Bhawan as he was invited to stay in the Family Wing for a week to paint the Mughal Gardens and work on the project.
-At the President of India's inaugural address at the centenary celebrations of the National Gallery of Modern Art, Kalam recounted his experience, praising the artist extensively.
+At the President of India's inaugural address at the Golden Jubilee celebrations of the National Gallery of Modern Art, Kalam shared his experience, praising the artist extensively.